My Top 35 Halloween Favorites: Demons & Devils

 Hell, I coulda told them that.

-To be honest, this story of an ancient curse bought forth to modern times comes off as a bit more complicated than it needs to be, not to mention some of the sidepaths the plot takes feels like they could've been edited out.
+To be honest, the depiction of an ancient curse bought forth to modern times comes off as a bit more complicated than it needs to be in this story, with some of the side paths that the plot takes feeling like they didn't really need to be there.

-But still, the end does add a bit of freakiness horror that is usually expected in shaky-cam subcategory of the horror genre.
+But by the time the end finally does arrive, what happens does add a bit of the freaky jump scare satisfaction that is usually expected in this kind of shaky-cam subcategory of the horror genre.

 In The Babysitter, it's the long legged babysitter who has made the deal.
 But, in typical scary cinematic fashion, it's the kid who's gotta pay the price.
 And after seeing that her long legs also come with a demonic cult who need to sacrifice young boys in order to satiate the appetites of their dark lord and master, that's usually the point where a kid comes to the conclusion that maybe he is old enough to look after himself whenever mommy and daddy are gone.